 In order to encourage innovative methods while delivering a course, the faculty members are encouraged to use the Alternative Assessment Tool (AAT).
-This AAT enables faculty to design own assessment patterns during the CIA.
 The AAT enhances the autonomy (freedom and flexibility) of individual faculty and enables them to create innovative pedagogical practices.
-If properly applied, the AAT converts the classroom into an effective learning center.
-The AAT may includes, concept videos, course related term paper, technical seminar, term paper, paper presentations conducted by reputed organizations relevant to the course etc.
+The AAT may include tech talk, case studies, seminars, term paper, open ended experiments, partial reproduction of research work, oral presentation of research work, developing a generic tool-box for problem solving, report based on participation in create-a-thon, makea-thon, code-a-thon, hack-a-thon conducted by reputed organizations / any other. etc.